rohan-uiuc/ncsa-hackathon-workflows/astronomy-pipeline/README.md

 - List of images in `list` directory.
 Basically some text files.
 - Fluxscale values are in files named `flx`
 - Weight values are in files named `wgt`
-- Files after swarp are named `sci`
+- Files after SWarp (another process not part of the pipeline) are named `sci`
 - FITS images in `tan_nwgint` directory.
 Use DS9 to view the images
+- Data contains images for bands i and r.
-- The current scripts process 5 light bands / colors : g,i,r,Y, and z.
+- The current scripts can process 5 light bands / colors : g,i,r,Y, and z.

 ## Requirements
 - Python 3.12+